Tools and guidance to assist in the environmental documentation of the agricultural impact of a proposed project.

 interpretation of the FPPA implementing regulations and exempted such lands from the requirements.

-Q. When is form NRCS CPA-106 completed?
+Q. When is form NRCS AD-1006 or NRCS CPA-106 completed?

-A. Form AD-1006 must be completed whenever a federally-funded project is proposed outside the corporate limits of a municipality.
-This form is completed and attached to the ER, EA or draft EIS if the score in part VI is below 60 points.
-If the score is 60 or more points the form must be sent to the state soil scientist of the Natural Resources Conservation Service (NRCS, formerly the Soil Conservation Service) so they may complete their portion.
-When the form is returned from the NCRS it should be attached to the ER, EA, or draft EIS.
+A. Form NRCS AD-1006 or NRCS CPA-106 must be completed whenever a federally-funded project is proposed outside the corporate limits of a municipality.
+This form is completed and attached to the environmental document if the score in part VI is below 60 points.
+If the score is 60 or more points, the form must be sent to the state soil scientist of the Natural Resources Conservation Service (NRCS, formerly the Soil Conservation Service) so they may complete their portion.
+When returned from the NCRS, the remaining parts of the form must be completed and the score totaled.
+The completed form should be attached to the environmental document.
+If the total score is over 160 points, it indicates that additional alternatives should be considered that have a lesser score, or that efforts may need to be expended to lessen the projects effects on farmland.

-A. The agriculture impact statement (AIS) is prepared by DATCP from information supplied by the project developer.
+A. The agriculture impact statement (AIS) is prepared by DATCP from information supplied by the project team.
 Farms within the corporate limits of a municipality must be reported.

 An AIS must be prepared whenever any urban or rural project would acquire five or more acres from a farm operation.

-An AIS may be prepared when between one and five acres are acquired from a farm operation.
+An AIS is prepared at DATCP's discretion when a project would acquire between one and five acres from a farm operation.
 An AIS is rarely prepared if all acquisitions from farm operations are less than one acre and do not acquire elements of the farm operation that are needed for its function (barns, homes, outbuildings, wells, etc.)

 Q. What happens if an AIS is not ready?

-A. If the AIS is expected, but not completed by the time the environmental document is ready for approval, the regional environmental coordinator should be contacted.
+If the AIS is expected, but not completed by the time the environmental document is ready for approval, the regional environmental coordinator should be contacted.
 They will contact DATCP and BTS and work to resolve any issues.
 It is important to note that real estate negotiations with farm operations covered in an AIS cannot begin, by statute, until the AIS is completed.

-Data and data sources
+Data and Data Sources

 NRCS for extensive information including soil surveys